Ugly Me: Plot

 Realizing the potential of this situation, Amanda begins manipulating Marcelo as her true self, using the alias "Helena".
+She tells brother Juan of her plan but he is confused as to why she is pretending to be different people, and believes it will lead to trouble.
 As "Helena", she gradually befriends Marcelo, who is puzzled by her disrespectful treatment of him and seeks advice from his co-worker on how to improve their relationship.
 Karen, envious of their close bond, attempts to embarrass Amanda by asking her to bring her children to the office.
-Amanda arranges for two orphan boys to be brought in by a compassionate priest and observes that Marcelo enjoys playing with them.
+Amanda asks brother Juan to let her bring two orphan boys from the church's orphanage to be brought in to her work to act as her sons, and brother Juan agrees to help her.
+When Amanda brings them in she observes that Marcelo enjoys playing with them.
 Later, she teaches him how to cook a proper meal for "Helena".
 While conversing with him, they share a kiss.
+Marcelo finds himself becoming attracted to the domestic life Amanda pretends to have, he also tells Max that he is very lucky to have a beautiful wife.
+Max tells him that he has to work for a family, and not to simply chase after attractive women.
+Max tells Marcelo to clear his mind and think of a woman, when Marcelo becomes serious at the woman he thinks of Max tells him to marry her.

 Marcelo invites "Helena" to his apartment and confesses his love for her.
 Amanda, feeling that Marcelo's affections are based solely on her unattractive disguise, convinces him to dress up as a woman and handcuff himself to the bed.
 She then pretends to cut his chest with a fake knife before leaving.
 The police subsequently rescue him, but the media coverage turns Marcelo into a laughingstock.
 Amanda later talks to Marcelo at work and discovers that his experience with "Helena" has caused him to swear off relationships until he gets married.
 Marcelo and Karen begin dating and soon become engaged.
 Amanda is devastated by Marcelo's decision but agrees to be Karen's maid of honor at the wedding.
-During the ceremony, Marcelo suddenly falls silent while delivering his vows.
+Amanda goes to brother Juan to tell him everything that has happened.
+Brother Juan realizes she is in love with Marcelo and urges her to tell Marcelo the truth.
+However, Amanda says that is a terrible idea since she has hurt him so much.
+On the day of wedding ceremony, Marcelo suddenly falls silent while delivering his vows.
 Amanda sneezes, and her dentures fall out, revealing her true smile, which is identical to "Helena's."
 Marcelo realizes that the two women are the same and breaks off his engagement to Karen.
-The film concludes with Amanda and Marcelo happily married with three children.
+The film concludes with Amanda and Marcelo happily married with their dog, three children, and are expecting another baby.